2.8. Provisions, Contingent Liabilities, Contingent Assets and Commitments

 The Company periodically assesses the financial reliability of its customers, taking into account the current economic trend, business challenges, historic trend of payments, bad debts & ageing of accounts receivables.
 The Company provides Passive Telecom Infrastructure to Telecom Operators in India.
 During previous few years, all telecom companies faced increased pressure on earnings and financing fronts, which in turn adversely impacted financing and fund-raising plans of tower companies.

-The Company lost substantial number of tenancies in last decade, due to various events which were beyond management control, such as shutdown/exit of major telecom operators including Aircel Group, Reliance Communications and Tata Tele, Business combination of Vodafone & Idea (VIL), Telenor & Airtel, etc. The Company believes that it has binding long term contractual lock in arrangements with Aircel/other customers and accordingly, continues to pursue its claim of approx. ' 15,31,482 Lakhs arising out these developments.
-One of the customers, is not paying its monthly invoices raised by the Company on time and delaying the same by Four/Five months.
-Even after continuous follow-up, apart from making delayed payment, it is unilaterally making deductions.
-Additionally, due to long pending overdue and uncertainty in collection the Company has already initiated the arbitration and recovery proceedings against the defaulting customers.
-The leading operators have proposed to change in Energy billing mechanism from Fixed Energy Method to at Actuals.
-The Company, as a part of its risk management plan, has proactively taken various measures including negotiations, legal measures to recover its dues from defaulting operators.
-The Company is taking measures to ensure smooth operations and contracted network time for customers which would enable the Company to keep the credit risk at moderate level.
-The Company has also obtained security deposits from its customers which in turn mitigate the credit risk to that extent.
-For trade receivables Company applies 'simplified approach' which requires expected lifetime losses to be recognised from initial recognition of the receivables.
-The Company uses historical default rates to determine impairment loss on the portfolio of trade receivables.
-At every reporting date these historical default rates are reviewed and changes in the forward looking estimates are analyzed.
-The Company fully provides for receivables outstanding for over 6 months unless collection is assured .
-In certain cases, it also makes provisions for receivables outstanding for less than 6 months based on its estimates.
-Financial instruments and Bank deposits
+The Company lost substantial number of tenancies in last decade, due to various events which were beyond management control, such as shutdown/exit of major telecom operators including Aircel Group, Reliance Communications and Tata Teleservices, Business combination of Vodafone & Idea (VIL), Telenor & Airtel, etc. The Company believes that it has binding long term contractual lock in arrangements with Aircel/other customers and accordingly, continues to pursue its claim of approx. ' 15,41,651 Lakhs arising out these developments.
+One of the customers, is not paying its monthly invoices raised by the Company on time and delaying the same by Two-Three months.
+Even after continuous follow¬ up, apart from making delayed payment, some of the customers are unilaterally making deductions.
+Additionally, due to long pending overdue and uncertainty in collection the Company has already initiated the arbitration and recovery proceedings against the defaulting customer.
+Change in energy billing methodology from fixed to actuals has taken place for two of the the operators.

 3) Liquidity Risk

-Liquidity risk is that the Company will not be able to settle or meet its obligation on time or at reasonable price.
+Liquidity risk is that the company will not be able to settle or meet its obligation on time or at reasonable price.
 Company's principal sources of liquidity are cash flows generated from its operations including deposits and advances received from customers as a part of its contractual terms.
 In view of telecom sector developments affecting the Company, various steps have been initiated by the Company to ensure that liquidity risk remains at low level.

-The Company, in these circumstances, has proactively taken various steps to ensure smooth operations and contracted network uptime for its existing customers, namely VIL, Reliance Jio, Bharti Airtel, BSNL etc. These steps include reduction in fixed/semi variable costs including wages, electricity and diesel charges, operations and maintenance charges, ground rent, terminating non-paying site after following contractual process, initiating arbitration for recovery of dues etc. Further, the Company is in the process of re-negotiating its arrangements with existing vendors.
-These steps are expected to enable the Company to remain EBITDA positive.
+The Company, in these circumstances, has proactively taken various steps to ensure smooth operations and contracted network uptime for its existing customers, namely VIL, Reliance Jio, Bharti Airtel, BSNL etc. These steps include reduction in fixed/semi variable costs including wages, electricity and diesel charges, operations and maintenance charges, ground rent, terminating non-paying site after following contractual process, initiating arbitration for recovery of dues etc. Further, the Company is in the process of re-negotiating its arrangements with existing vendors These steps are expected to enable the Company to remain EBITDA positive.

 53. CAPITAL MANAGEMENT: